6 Carbon Footprint Contributors You Don’t Think About

 Adjust the foods you eat

 All the food we buy and eat has a huge carbon footprint that is often not recognized, but there are many ways we can reduce it.
 These include not throwing food away and buying local, and even cutting down on the amount of meat that you eat.
-The meat industry is one of the biggest causes of large carbon footprints, and is the primary source of methane emissions, one of the most dangerous greenhouse gases.
+The meat industry is one of the biggest causes of large carbon footprints, and is the primary source of methane emissions – one of the most dangerous greenhouse gases.
 This gives meat products one of the largest carbon footprints out of all the food groups.
 Substituting more easily sourced options for meat in several of your meals throughout the week can add up to a big impact over time.
 While many people recoil at the idea of reducing meat consumption, there are so many healthier and more environmentally friendly alternatives.
 There’s really no excuse anymore to not branch out a bit in the types of food you eat, as not only will you benefit from a healthier diet, but you’ll also be making great strides to reduce your carbon footprint.

 Seal any leaks in your home

-Heating and cooling homes is a huge part of the amount of energy and fossil fuels that the average household consumes, and both of those can lead to a significant carbon footprint.
-Taking the time to seal all your windows and doors and turn off your heating or air conditioning can dramatically reduce the amount of energy it takes to heat and cool your home, because it isn’t all being wasted leaking out of cracks and holes.
+Heating and cooling homes is a huge part of the amount of energy and fossil fuels that the average household consumes, and both of those can be significant contributors to a larger-than-necessary carbon footprint.
+Taking the time to seal all your windows and doors, as well as turning off your heating or air conditioning, can dramatically reduce the amount of energy it takes to heat and cool your home, because it isn’t all being wasted leaking out of cracks and holes.
 It’s also good to fix any leaking faucets to reduce the amount of water waste in your household.
 These fixes are great for the planet and they can save homeowners hundreds of dollars a year on their utility bills.
 That means they practically pay for themselves!

 Buy clothes that will last

 The fashion industry is one of the largest polluters and contributors to carbon footprints in the world, as it has both a large impact on the amount of waste created around the world, and creates a significant amount of emissions in the manufacturing and shipping processes. .
 This is due in large part to the rise of what is known as “fast fashion”; much of the clothing sold in stores is very cheaply manufactured in large quantities and is intended to last for a fairly short amount of time and be replaced whenever styles change.
 Buying clothes from brands that value longevity means you will have high quality clothing that looks great and won’t need to be replaced in less than a year.
 This means less clothing has to be manufactured, and less cheap clothing ends up in landfills every year.

 Use EcoCart when shopping online